AviatrixSystems/Docs/HowTos/copilot_release_notes.rst

 **Issue Corrected in CoPilot release 2.0.5**

-    -   **AVX-24966** — After the release of CoPilot 2.0.4, a disk cleanup error was causing disk space to be used up.
+    -   **AVX-24966** — After the release of CoPilot 2.0.4, some disk cleanup policies were not enforced.
 This issue has been fixed.
-If you observed disk space was lower than the ``Free disk threshold`` set in Settings > Advanced Settings and you cannot start CoPilot, please contact Aviatrix Support for assistance.
+If you observed that available disk space was lower than the ``Free disk threshold`` set in Settings > Advanced Settings and you cannot start CoPilot, please contact Aviatrix Support for assistance.

 CoPilot Release 2.0.4 (6/17/2022)